mattblovell/kodi_panel/README.rst

 should give you a complete picture of what information is available.
 (One can also change Kodi's state using JSON-RPC, something I don't even attempt here.)

+The ``setup.toml`` file provides control over fonts, default images, and the layout of elements on the display.
+Several hooks for callback functions also exist throughout the main kodi_panel_display.py file.
+One can customize many aspects of the display screens via additions to the (very short) startup scripts, rather than modifying kodi_panel_display.py itself.

 On an Odroid C4, kodi_panel appears to take ~0.5% of CPU time when idle and about ~2.5% when music playback is occurring.
 Kodi itself, for